cogini/mix_deploy/README.md

 Configuration of an Elixir app can be split into three parts:

 **Build time** settings are consistent for all servers, though they may have different options between e.g. staging and production.
-This is handled by the normal config files like `config/prod.exs`, which result in an initial fixed application environment file in the release.
+This is handled by config files `config/config.exs` and `config/prod.exs`, which result in an initial fixed application environment file in the release.

 **Environment / per machine / secrets** settings depend on the environment the application is running in, e.g. the hostname of the db server and secrets like